tillbaum/pytiba/pdf_export_doc.md

 ![](https://github.com/tillbaum/pytiba/blob/master/pytiba%20documentation/pdf_export/PrintManagementForms.png)

 You need to add paper sizes of all the paper formats you usually need to your WindowsPrintForms.
 The WindowsPrintForms are stored in the Windows Registry.
-You can export a regkey and transfer it to other Windows System.
+You can export this regkey and transfer it to other Windows System.
 In this Repo there is a regkey included which, if added to your registry, adds PrintForms in cm-Format to your Registry.

 PaperSizeFormats are [lengthxheight] 50cmx50cm up to 130cmx90cm, steps of 5cm.
 A height of 90cm is the limit because usual plotters use paperrolls with a max-height of 915mm.
 DinA1 - DinA3 Formats are included as well.